vfurkanguner/how-to-ace-frontend-interviews/README.md

-# ⚡️ How to ace frontend interviews? ⚡️
+# ⚡️ How to ace your frontend interviews? ⚡️

 ### TL;DR
-1. There are 11 hands-on front end interview questions & answers in this repo.
+1. There are 11 practical front end interview questions & answers in this repo.
 2. Topics related to JavaScript, DOM mutation, React, React Hooks.

 #### Do you know how to prepare for a front-end interview?
 Cause I didn't.